WORDS BY THE ARTIST ABOUT HER ART

 For most of my life I didn’t give my gift very much food to grow on, only crayons (the 8 pack) until age 14, then public school tempera paint (again only the basic 8 colors).
 It wasn’t until college that I ever saw the inside of a real art supply store.
 Seeing all of the gorgeous but fearsome supplies like Dr. Martin’s Dyes, Craypas, packs of construction paper in 150 colors was far too intimidating.
 I couldn’t overcome my fear of possibly using them in a way that was against the rules.
 I couldn’t flow with the possibilities.
 I couldn’t just jump in and splash around.
 It took me years, way beyond college to grow into my artistic skin and have the confidence to use the colors and brushstrokes that had been denied escape from the Genie Bottle of my body.

 My favorite work is often my most recent work.
 WOODS II is my most recent work and I am quite excited about how these 5 paintings express the quality, the sensations that the woods that I live in, that surround my home, my studio give me, surround me, envelop me.
-My woods are scary, dense, smothering, extraordinarily beautiful.
+My woods are scary, dense, smothering, extraordinarily beautiful, but the darkness can bring moments of depression, anxiety.

 Being an artist has made me different from other people and it has taken me more than several adult years to grow comfortable in my state of being.
 Now that I’m here I revel in the way I see beauty.
 I’m thankful for my gifts and I wish to share my paintings with you in hope that they will be uplifting in these hard political times and in a world that still has not figured out how to put an end to war.